CloudBoost/developers/tutorials/en/schema/cloudtables.md

 #Adding new columns

-Before you add columns to the CloudTable you need to instantiate new column objects from Column class.
+Before you add columns to the CloudTable you need to instantiate a new column objects from Column class.

 ==JavaScript==